nus-cs2030s/2425-s2/docs/01-compiler.md

 [^1]: The `$` represents the command prompt in a shell and you do not need to type this.

 Beginners tend to confuse between `javac` and `java`, and whether to add the extension `.java` or `.class` when compiling and executing a Java program.
-Do take note and refer back here if needed[^2].
+Do take note and refer back here if needed.

+!!! note "java Hello.java"

-[^2]: To add to the confusion, Java 11 introduces a shortcut where we can run `java Hello.java` directly.
-This command causes `Hello.java` to be compiled and executed in a single step.
-We won't do this in CS2030/S (i) to avoid confusion and (ii) to show you the steps explicitly.
+    To add to the confusion, Java 11 introduces a shortcut where we can run:

-!!! failure "Common Mistakes"
-    A common mistake when compiling and running a Java program is to use the `java` command on a `.java` file instead of the `javac` command.
-    To make matters worse, you can **sometimes** run the `.java` program using the `java` command seemingly bypassing the need for compilation using the `javac` command.
-    This feature is called ["Launch Single-File Source-Code Programs"](https://openjdk.org/jeps/330).
-    In general, avoid the following command:

     ```
     $ java Hello.java
     ```

+    directly in certain cases.
+This command causes `Hello.java` to be compiled and executed in a single step.
+This feature is described in more details in the document ["Launching Single-File Source-Code Programs"](https://dev.java/learn/single-file-program/) from Oracle.

+    We won't do this in CS2030/S (i) to avoid confusion and (ii) to show you the steps explicitly.

 ### Interpreting a Java program